openwfm/wrf-fire/other/Matlab/netcdf/README_matlab_netcdf.txt

 I am not sure if the table is correct because the numerical values for data type are not documented.
 The documentation uses symbolic constants.

 The disadvantage is that wrf creates the netcdf files (the wrfrst* and wrfout*) files at most once a minute, and only the arrays that are in the state are in those files.
-So, another possibility is call subroutine write_array_m in the code and then read the files using Matlab/util1_jan/read_array_m.m
+So, another possibility is call subroutine write_array_m in the code and then read the files using Matlab/util1_jan/read_array_m.m.
+See other/Matlab/vis But that will not work properly when wrf runs in parallel, either OpenMP or MPI.

-But this will not work properly when wrf runs in parallel, either OpenMP or MPI.
+jm